uclaacm/studio-creative-tutorials/Sprite Sheets & Tilemaps/README.md

     * For example, sometimes I create tilesets that are meant to be cut in 3x3 squares, so I choose 3 cells by 3 cells
     * If you have irregular (not all uniform size) sprites on a transparent sprite sheet, select “Automatic”
 6. For our first tileset, we will be using “Cell Size”
-    * The artist created these tiles to be 32x32
+    * The artist created these tiles to be 64x64
-    * Type 32 under pixel size for both x and y
+    * Type 64 under pixel size for both x and y
     * Click “Slice”
     * Click “Apply”
     * Exit out of the sprite editor
 7. In your scene, create a new Game Object
     * Right click, “2D Object”, “Tilemap”, “Rectangular”
     * Other grids available include hexagon and isometric, but we will not be using those today
-8. Go to your Tilemap Renderer and Add Component “Tilemap Collider 2D”
-    * This will make it so that objects cannot pass through your tiles
-    * I have included this step to introduce you to working with colliders on your tilemaps, however we will not be working extensively with colliders in this tutorial
-    * You can also Add Component “Composite Collider 2D”, which will group together neighboring tiles so that there are not too many individual colliders affecting your game’s performance
-9. You should see a grid and a selection to create a Tile Palette.
+8. You should see a grid and a selection to create a Tile Palette.
 Open the Tile Palette Window
-10. Click “Create New Palette” and name it
+9. Click “Create New Palette” and name it
-11. Drag your tileset into the tile palette
+10. Drag your tileset into the tile palette
-12. Tile Palette Tools
+11. Tile Palette Tools
     * Select Tool: Click and drag to select an area on the grid in the scene view
     * Move Tool: Click and drag to move your selection in the scene view
     * Paint Tool: Select a tile on the palette and draw onto the grid in the scene view
     * Fill Selection Tool: Fill a selected area on the grid with the active brush (tile)
     * Erase Tool: Erase tiles from the grid in the scene view
     * Flood Fill Tool: Fill an enclosed area on the grid with the active brush (tile) (The area you want to fill does not need to be selected, it just needs to have a border)
-13. You can also use tilemaps for other assets to make putting then into your scene easier
+12. You can also use tilemaps for other assets to make putting then into your scene easier
-14. Find the sprite labeled “TX Props” and repeat steps 2-6
+13. Find the sprite labeled “TX Props” and repeat steps 2-6
     * For this one we will be using “Automatic”
     * You will see that it will automatically cut around each of these props
     * Now drag the sprite into your palette and start drawing again
-15. Play around in your scene!
+14. Play around with your palette and create an environment!

-We didn’t manage to cover colliders in this tutorial, but they’re very important, so we recommend that you check out [Athena’s Tilemaps tutorial](https://youtu.be/EQUxWQ80osc?list=PLPO7_kXilXFbvbERRf1S0pJdXYkKPCDJr&t=4000) (timestamp is at where she starts talking about colliders.)
+15. Now we will make our environment function as a platformer level.
+Go to your Tilemap Renderer and Add Component “Tilemap Collider 2D”
+    * This will make it so that objects cannot pass through your tiles
+16. Add Component “Composite Collider 2D”
+    * This will group together neighboring tiles so that there are not too many individual colliders affecting your game’s performance
+    * Doing this will automatically add the component  “Rigid Body 2D” to your tilemap as well
+    * Now go to the Tilemap Collider component and check the box that says “use by composite”
+17. Add Component “Platform Effector 2D” since we are making a platformer
+    * If you are creating a top-down game, you will not need this component
+    * Check the box on your Composite Collider 2D that says “used by effector”
+18. Now let’s put a player into our scene by dragging in the player prefab in your package
+19. In play mode, move your player around your platforms (WASD).
+As you can see, the player is able to stand on top of the platforms and not fall through.
+20. Now let’s play around with the Platform Effector 2D.
+Go ahead and paint in a platform above where your player starts.
+    * Make sure that “Surface Arc” is set to 180.
+Now use the W key to jump up through the platform in play mode.
+You should be able to land on top of it.
+This is because the Platform Effector 2D manages one way colliders, which means you can jump through the bottom of a platform but not fall through the top when the Surface Arc is set to 180
+    * Try setting Surface Arc to 360 and see the difference.
+Now, you are unable to jump through the bottom of the platform because the collider is blocking your character from passing through the tiles from any angle.
+    * You can use this setting and the “Sides” settings to create more complex platforms, including ones you can slide or bounce off of.
+21. Continue playing around in your scene!
+If you’re interested in what else you can do with tilemaps, I recommend looking into Prefab Brushes, which unfortunately I wasn’t able to cover today.
+Here is a quick tutorial that I recommend: https://www.youtube.com/watch?v=UqhK6GpCgrM

 ## Essential Links
 - [Studio Discord](https://discord.com/invite/bBk2Mcw)